Bail Bond, Bails Bondsman at Bail Yes Bonding Company

 4. The amount of bail ?

-Bail by Phone, We accept all major credit cards and Western Union transfers.
+Bail by Phone.
+We accept all major credit cards and Western Union transfers.
 We can process the bond by telephone or in person.
-We are always open 24 hours.
+Open 24 hours.

 Florida bail laws